 Real talk: We know that when you have medium length hair, it’s easy to get stuck in a hair rut.
 If you style it the same way every day, things can get a little—dare we say—boring.
-Don’t worry!
-If you are desperate for some curl inspiration, and want to know how to curl medium length hair, well, we’ve got just what you need.
+So if you are desperate for some curl inspiration and want to know how to curl medium length hair, well, we’ve got just what you need.

-For natural-looking curls day in and day out, consider getting a perm.
-Thankfully, technology has advanced since the ’80s and modern perms are no longer as wacky (and unmanageable!) as they were back in the day.
+Lastly, for natural-looking curls, day in and day out, consider getting a perm.
+Thankfully, technology has advanced since the ’80s.
+Modern perms are no longer as wacky (and unmanageable!) as they were back in the day.
 Before you get a perm, beef up on your perm maintenance tips to keep your hair curly for as long as possible.

 If you’re looking for a ore unique curl pattern to try out on your medium length hair, go for a crimp style.
 We love this other 80s throwback texture and are so happy it’s coming back in style.
 You can choose to create subtle crimps or leave the crimper on your strands a little longer for more defined grooves.

 There are plenty of ways to curl medium length hair, so don’t get caught in your comfort zone of the same curling iron waves.
 Experiment with some other curling techniques to keep your style fresh and diverse!